arielherself/espresso/README.raw.md

 The Chinese government criticised plans by <strong>Taiwan</strong> to lengthen compulsory military service on the island, calling conscripts “cannon fodder”.
 On Tuesday Tsai Ing-wen, Taiwan’s president, announced that from 2024 all men would be expected to serve for one year, up from four months currently.
 The move is in response to the [rising threat](https://www.economist.com/the-world-ahead/2022/11/18/will-taiwan-be-the-ukraine-of-asia) from <strong>China</strong>, which claims Taiwan as its own territory.

 <strong>America’s</strong> <strong>Supreme Court </strong>prevented the expiry of a public-health measure that has been used to quickly <strong>expel migrants </strong>caught entering the country from Mexico.
 Nineteen mostly Republican-led states had [sued](https://www.economist.com/united-states/2022/12/20/title-42-might-be-nixed) to extend the policy, known as Title 42, citing a surge in illegal border-crossings.
-The court found in their favour; they may rely on the law at least until February.
+The policy will remain until at least February, when the Court will hear arguments in the case.

 The Kremlin banned the sale of <strong>Russian oil</strong> and petroleum products to Western countries that have imposed a [price cap](https://www.economist.com/finance-and-economics/2022/11/30/how-the-wests-price-cap-on-russian-oil-could-roil-energy-markets) on them.
 The long-expected retaliatory measure will last for five months, starting on February 1st.
 It targets G7 countries as well as the EU as a whole and Australia, which all agreed to set a price cap of $60 per barrel to punish Russia for its invasion of Ukraine.